-Apply the medicine widely over the affected areas before bedtime for as long as directed (usually about two weeks).
+The medicine should be applied widely to all the affected areas before bedtime for as long as directed (usually about two weeks).

-Pink or brown types of pityriasis versicolor generally clear satisfactorily with treatment but the rash often recurs when conditions are right for malassezia to proliferate.
+Pityriasis versicolor generally clears satisfactorily with treatment but often recurs when conditions are right for malassezia to proliferate.
 When the scaly component of pityriasis versicolor recurs, antifungal treatment should be repeated.

 In those who have frequent recurrences, antifungal shampoo or oral antifungal treatment may be prescribed for one to three days each month.

-The pale type of pityriasis versicolor also generally clears up with treatment and the skin eventually tans normally with sun exposure.
-However, occasionally white marks are permanent for unknown reasons, persisting long after the scaling and yeasts have gone and despite exposure to the sun.
-In such cases antifungal treatment may be unhelpful.
+Occasionally white marks persist long after the scaling and yeasts have gone and despite exposure to the sun.
+In such cases, further antifungal treatment is unhelpful.

-- Journal of the European Academy of Dermatology & Venereology REVIEW: Pityriasis versicolor alba Volume 19 Issue 2 Page 147, March 2005
+- Journal of the European Academy of Dermatology and Venereology REVIEW: Pityriasis versicolor alba.
+Volume 19 Issue 2 Page 147, March 2005

 On DermNet NZ: